rnlee0054/163.1Website/index.md

 ## ChangeContrast

+_.exe -contrast factor_

-Contrast is controlled using a grey image; the value of grey is the averaged luminance of the original image.
+Contrast is controlled using a constant grey image; the value of grey is the mean luminance of the original image.
 Interpolation decreases contrast.
 Extrapolation increases it.
-Negative alpha factor inverts the hue.
+Negative factor inverts the hue.

 -0.5 | 0.0 | 0.5 | 1.0 (original) | 2.0
 --- | --- | --- | --- | ---